SumonPaul18/blog-paulco-xyz-wp/wp-plugins.md

 <b> 25.
 Happy Addons </b> <br>
 > Description: <br>
 > Happy Addons for Elementor is One of best Elementor Addons comes with Theme Builder that covers free Header Footer, Single Post Template, and Archive Page Builder, with 137 Free & Pro Widgets & 28 Features to enhance Elementor.

+ #### Using Wordpress Plugins
+1. For Social Share Icon

+EKIT

+2. For Comments

+wpDiscuz

+3. For Content Ticker

+EA

+4. For Post Title, Post Meta, Autor Box

+R

+5. For Tag Cloud

+PA

+6. For